MikeDuino31/GlucoseLED/README.md

 # GlucoseLED
-ESP8266 project to change LEDs colors depending on glucose level retrieved using Dexcom share service.
+ESP8266 project to change LEDs colors depending on glucose level retrieved from Dexcom Share service.

 The code to connect to Dexcom Share service is based on [pydexcom](https://github.com/gagebenne/pydexcom).

 As explained in the page above, the prerequisite for this to work is to download the Dexcom G6 / G5 / G4 mobile app and enable the Share service.
 The Dexcom Share service requires setup of at least one follower to enable the share service, but GlucoseLED will use your credentials, not the follower's.

-This project uses the [WiFiManager](https://github.com/tzapu/WiFiManager) library so that the WiFi and Dexcom credentials can be easily set up and [FastLED](https://github.com/FastLED/FastLED) library to control the LEDS.
+This project uses the [WiFiManager](https://github.com/tzapu/WiFiManager) library so that the WiFi and Dexcom credentials can be easily set up and [FastLED](https://github.com/FastLED/FastLED) library to control the LEDs.

 ## History
 My daughter has type 1 diabetes, I use this project to easily monitor her glucose level during the night.